Create a linear model

 Residuals vs Leverage

-In this case, there seem to be no obvious influential outlier characterized by large leverage and residual values, as is also shown in the figure below:
+In this case, there seem to be no obvious influential outlier characterized by large leverage and residual values.

 Similarly, we can also plot Cook’s distances as a function of the sample leverages: